16th Dec 2021 |

 The IELTS Speaking test is always delivered in real time face to face with an examiner.
 You may either do this at a test centre or over a video call.
 There are three parts during the test and the whole test combined will take approximately 15 minutes.

-Part 1: Introduction and interview – you will be asked some questions about familiar topics in English.
+You will be asked some questions about familiar speaking test topics in English.
 Some example topics are:

 This part lasts for around 5 minutes.